JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_4/Har_Gobind_3.md

 Bow to the Guru’s feet,
 And the Giver, the Bountiful,
 Will take thee across the terrible ocean.
-He in whose heart there 1s all treasure
+He in whose heart there is all treasure
 Hath no end or limits.
 He will preserve thee at last.
 Nanak hath obtained this treasure <span id="p26"><sup><small>[p.
 26]</small></sup></span>